-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 Apple News

-Apple News comes pre-loaded on every iOS device, and sadly, like most of Apple’s apps, it remains unavailable on Android platforms.
-The News app places a big focus on images and quick loading videos, and publications such as The New York Times and National Geographic have partnered with the company to make their content readily available.
-Users are also able to follow trends or individual topics, ranging from vague areas like politics to niche topics such as HTML5.
+Apple News comes preloaded on every iOS device, and like most of Apple’s apps, it remains unavailable on Android platforms.
+The News app places a big focus on images and quick-loading videos, and publications such as The New York Times and National Geographic have partnered with the company to make their content readily available.
+Users are also able to follow trends or individual topics, ranging from politics to niche topics.

 Read more here: